amotor-AM/amotor-AM/README.md

 My name is Alex Motor and I am a full stack web developer.
 You can check out my portfolio which is hosted [here](https://portfolio-86140.web.app/)

 ## 🔭 I’m currently working on...
 - creating a full stack ecommerce store.
-You can see the progress [here](https://github.com/amotor-AM/crypto-tees)
+You can see the progress from the repo which is linked at the bottom of the page
 - creating a Proof-of-work Blockchain.
 I have fully finished the backend using test driven development.
 I am currently working on building out the blockchain explorer with React.
-You can see review the project [here](https://github.com/amotor-AM/Full-Stack-Cryptocurrency)
+You can see review the project from the link at the bottom of the page

 ## 🌱 I’m currently learning ...
 - Computer Science with Python.
 This is pretty challenging for me but I am determined to learn as